Our Campus

 Come for a visit and explore!

-Our 8-acre campus is easily accessible to our students, their families, and our neighbors.
-Our campus includes five structures, the church, school house, a community house, the cottage, and the Wanamaker memorial tower.
-Grassy fields, gardens, and space for our students to play and explore make the campus an ideal setting for a neighborhood school.
+Our 8-acre campus is easily accessible to our students, graduates, their families, and our neighbors.
+The campus includes six key structures: a National Historic Landmark (church), the Upper and Lower School House, Audrey’s House (a residence for the Servant Year Program and administrative offices), the Cottage, and the John Wanamaker Memorial Tower.
+With grassy fields, gardens, and space for our students to play and explore, the campus provides an ideal setting for a neighborhood school.
 Come for a visit and explore!

-Originally the Parish House, the School House houses five classrooms, the Di Bruno Bros.
-Neighborhood Kitchen, and The ECHOES Around the World Health Center.
+Originally the Parish House, the Lower School House houses four classrooms for grades 4 and 5, the Band Room, Choir and Music Room, the Di Bruno Bros.
+Neighborhood Kitchen, Dining Room, Library and the Wellness Center.
 The School House’s early 20th Century gothic architecture provides a unique and inspiring setting for teaching and learning.

 Huskies Hangout